The time to file your tax returns is coming soon

 A resident taxpayer is an individual who satisfies any one of the following conditions:

-• Resides in India for a minimum of 182 days in a year, or
+• Resides in India for a minimum of 182 days in a year, OR

-• Resided in India for atleast 365 days in the immediately preceding four years and for a minimum of 60 days in the current financial year.
+• Resided in India for at least 365 days in the immediately preceding four years and for a minimum of 60 days in the current financial year.

+For example, consider the case of Mr. D, who is the business head of the Asia Pacific region for a private firm.
 Mr. D was born and brought up in India.
 He has to travel to various locations of the continent for business purposes.
 He has spent 200 days travelling in the current financial year.
-Also, he has been travelling abroad from the past two years and has stayed out of India for about 400 days in this period.
+Also, he has been travelling abroad for the past two years and has stayed out of India for about 400 days in this period.

 Let us evaluate whether Mr. D was resident in India for the current financial year.